tagsysx/KeyPilot/docs/method.md

 where \(\mathcal{K}\) is the top-\(k\) expert index set and \(\mathcal{E}_i(\cdot)\) denotes each expert's Transformer block with residual and normalization layers.
 A top-1 policy is applied when \(\max(g) > 0.7\), otherwise top-2 with weighted mixing to preserve diversity.

-For the *suggestion* task, \(z_t\) initializes autoregressive decoding with speculative sampling (lookahead 2, beam width 4) under causal masking, while *correction* and *completion* use non-autoregressive single-step projection.
+For the *suggestion* task, \(z_t\) initializes autoregressive decoding with speculative sampling (lookahead 2, beam width 4) under causal masking.
+For *correction* and *completion* tasks, the model generates **N candidate tokens** (typically N=5) using top-k sampling or beam search, providing users with multiple ranked options to choose from.

 The final representation \(z_t\) is projected onto a shared multilingual vocabulary (\(|V|=32\)K, mixed BPE covering English words, Chinese characters, symbols, and emojis):